 Effects Of Smoke

 It can have a profound impact on the environment and human health.
 The gaseous particles in smoke can irritate the eyes, nose, and throat and cause respiratory problems.
-In addition, smoke can also contain toxic compounds, such as carbon monoxide, that can be deadly if inhaled in large quantities.
+In addition, smoke can contain deadly toxins like carbon monoxide when inhaled in large quantities.

 It can also have a significant impact on the environment.
 The black carbon and ash produced by smoke can settle on surfaces, discoloring and damaging them.
 Smoke can also reduce visibility, making it difficult to see and navigate in affected areas.